bmokase3093/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 Print only the smallest combination of two digits Numbers should be printed in ascending order, with two digits The last number should be followed by a new line
+Write a function that checks for lowercase character.